khteh/pAIthon/README.md

 ## Run

 - `pipenv run python -m <module>`
-- Some keras (NN) models are saved and retrieved from `models/` folder.
+- Some keras models are saved and loaded from `models/` folder.

 ## Model Diagnostics